-Target audience: Students, faculty and staff members who are owners of a Microsoft Teams team
+Target audience: Students, faculty and staff members who are owners of a Microsoft Teams Team

-You can manage team membership in several ways: by adding individual members, using Active Directory groups to add multiple members at once, or sending out a generic invitation with a team code, so that people can join by themselves.
-You can also give non-team members permission to view or edit team content through the Team's SharePoint site.
+You can manage Team membership in several ways: by adding individual members, using Active Directory groups to add multiple members at once, or sending out a generic invitation with a Team code, so that people can join by themselves.
+You can also give non-Team members permission to view or edit Team content through the Team's SharePoint site.

 In this article: